 Transport Contract

-This page describes the runtime contract used by bundle-defined browser surfaces: the default chat UI, custom bundle main UI, and widget UI.
-The platform owns transport and session routing; the bundle owns what the UI does with that surface.
+This page describes the runtime contract used by app-defined browser surfaces: the default chat UI, custom app main UI, widget UI, and scene surfaces.
+The platform owns transport and session routing; the app owns what the UI does with that surface.

-KDCube serves bundle UI surfaces through the same integrations layer that serves bundle operations and static assets.
+KDCube serves app UI surfaces through the same integrations layer that serves app operations and static assets.
 A client can render a widget or main UI directly, or embed it inside another shell.
-The KDCube control plane may use iframes for isolation, but "iframe" is not the bundle surface; @ui_widget(...), @ui_main, and static assets are.
+The KDCube control plane may use iframes for isolation, but "iframe" is not the app surface; @ui_widget(...), @ui_main, and static assets are.

 The platform exposes three integration families.
 Browser chat uses SSE or Socket.IO.
-Bundle widgets, main views, and admin frontends use the integrations REST routes.
-MCP-capable clients can call bundle-served MCP endpoints declared with @mcp(...).
+App widgets, main views, and admin frontends use the integrations REST routes.
+MCP-capable clients can call app-served MCP endpoints declared with @mcp(...).
+The public term is app; literal route examples still use internal compatibility names such as bundle_id and /bundles/....

 | Transport | Use case | Peer identifier |